mimecast/dtail/doc/quickstart.md

 This is the quick starting guide.
 For a more sustainable setup, involving how to create a background service via ``systemd``, recommendations about automation via Jenkins and/or Puppet and health monitoring via Nagios please also follow the [Installation Guide](installation.md).

 This guide assumes that you know how to generate and configure a public/private SSH key pair for secure authorization and shell access.
-That is out of scope of this guide.
 For more information please have a look at the OpenSSH documentation of your distribution.

-This guide also assumes that you know how to install and use a Go compiler and GNU make.

-# Compile it
+# Install it

-To install all DTail binaries from github run:
+To compile and install all DTail binaries directly from GitHub run:

 ```console
 % go get github.com/mimecast/dtail/cmd/dtail